The Woman (2011 film)

-The Woman is a 2011 American horror film directed by Lucky McKee, adapted by McKee and Jack Ketchum from McKee and Ketchum's novel of the same name.
+The Woman is a 2011 American horror film directed by horror filmmaker Lucky McKee, adapted by McKee and Jack Ketchum from McKee and Ketchum's novel of the same name.
 It is a sequel to the 2009 film Offspring.
 The film stars Pollyanna McIntosh, Angela Bettis, Sean Bridgers, Lauren Ashley Carter, Carlee Baker, and Alexa Marcigliano, and introduces Zach Rand and Shyla Molhusen.

 The film was released as part of the Bloody Disgusting Selects line.

 In 2019, McIntosh wrote and directed a sequel titled Darlin'.